cisagov/prescup-challenges/pc4/individual-a/round2-i-have-the-powerrrrr/README.md

 - [T0278](https://niccs.cisa.gov/workforce-development/nice-framework/tasks/t0278) Collect intrusion artifacts (e.g., source code, malware, Trojans) and use discovered data to enable mitigation of potential cyber defense incidents within the enterprise.

+## IMPORTANT

+This challenge does not have any downloadable artifacts.
+The full challenge can be completed on the hosted site.

 ## Getting Started